Standard Form Polynomial

 What Is Meant by Standard Form Polynomial?

-A mathematical expression of one or more algebraic terms is called a polynomial.
+A mathematical expression of one or more algebraic terms in which the variables involved have only non-negative integer powers is called a polynomial.

 The terms have variables, constants, and exponents.